Penzance: Climate

+Penzance has an oceanic climate (Cfb) according to Köppen and a humid subtropical climate (Cf) according to Trewartha.

 Education

 Penzance has two comprehensive schools, Mounts Bay Academy and Humphry Davy School.
 Post 16 education is catered for by Penwith College, founded in 1981 from the sixth form departments of the former Penzance Girls' Grammar School and the Humphry Davy Grammar School.
 In the Penzance parish there are 8 primary schools, including the newly created Pensans Primary School which was formed in 2006 from the former Penzance Junior School and the Lescudjack Infants School.
 There is also a special educational needs school within the parish boundary named Nancealverne.

-Various other schools have existed in past times, including St Erbyn's School, West Cornwall School for Girls and Bolitho School (formerly Penzance Church of England High School); the latter was an independent school (in later years a Woodard school) but closed in 2017 because too few pupils were available.
+Various other schools have existed in past times, including St Erbyn's School, West Cornwall School for Girls and Bolitho School at Polwithen House.
+The Polwithen site was originally home to Penzance Church of England Girls' High School and later the School of St Clare (a Woodard school) whose pupils included author Rosamund Pilcher and Ethiopian Princess Aida Desta.
+Bolitho School closed in 2017 because too few pupils were available.
+The building is now being developed as a care home, named the Frances Bolitho Care Home.

 Culture

 Every June since 1991 the Golowan Festival (which includes Mazey Day) has been held in the town.
 The name comes from the Cornish gool (meaning feast) and Jowan (a Cornish name equivalent to the English John) - loosely translating to 'Feast of St John' and marking the midsummer-eve as the vigil of John the Baptist.

 Before the 1930s Penzance was the scene of large May Day celebrations, which saw local children making and using tin 'May horns' and 'May whistles'; a small revival of these traditions took place on 4 May 2008.
 The feast day of Corpus Christi was also celebrated in Penzance.
 The Corpus Christi fair has been a long-standing event in the town, and is currently undergoing attempts to revive it in a more traditional format.

 The summer solstice was, in 1882, described as a very old custom and celebrated with all the rude revelry of heathendom.
 Bonfires were lit in the town centre and lines of tar barrels were swung along the streets by males and females.
 It was also accompanied by dancing of the roughest kind, uncouth dress and semi-disguise, sky and hand rockets, and all sorts of fireworks.

 Allantide, a Cornish version of Halloween, was also a popular activity in the town.
 Many of these customs were recorded by local antiquarian M. A. Courtney and have influenced historical views of traditional Cornish cultural activities.

 In October 2010 the first full festival of music and the arts – the Penzance Proms – was held (23–31 October).

 Every December Penzance holds the Montol Festival a community arts event reviving many of the Cornish customs of Christmas, including traditional costumes, masks and guise dancing.